What is Apache ActiveMQ?

 Apache ActiveMQ 5 vs. Apache ActiveMQ 6

-In addition to the JMS concepts described above, ActiveMQ also providers Persistence, which allows messages to be “replayed” should a broker crash.
-Along with that, Durability allows Topic subscribers to receive broadcast messages during periods of time that their connectivity to the broker has been interrupted.
+In addition to the JMS concepts described above, ActiveMQ also providers persistence.
+This allows messages to be “replayed” should a broker crash.
+Along with that, durability allows topic subscribers to receive broadcast messages when connectivity to the broker has been interrupted.

 ActiveMQ Is the Ideal Messaging Solution

 Apache ActiveMQ is free and open source under the permissive Apache 2.0 ASF license.
 It is backed by a prolific and responsive developer community and was envisioned by some of the early creators of the now ubiquitous Enterprise Integration Pattern (EIP) architecture.

 Putting together these patterns with JMS makes it easy to understand how ActiveMQ works.
 You can use a number of connection protocols in ActiveMQ, allowing them to provide highly normalized connection points between applications coded in different languages, such as Java, C++, .NET, PHP, and others.

 This makes ActiveMQ an ideal free messaging solution for enterprises.
 Users commonly migrate to ActiveMQ from commercial middleware such as WebSphereMQ, Oracle AQ, TIBCO EMS, and/or MSMQ.

 ActiveMQ can be tuned for massive scale for large data sets, such as those generated by the CERN large hadron collider.
 ActiveMQ can be configured for numerous traffic and implementation models and has a powerful statistics and metrics engine, exposing crucial details about the health of the broker and the amount and size of message traffic and client status.
 These metrics can be consumed by popular monitoring frameworks, making ActiveMQ a highly observable solution.